Characters: Game Of Thrones House Tyrell

 - Brief Accent Imitation: Whilst discussing the various family house mottos, she briefly adopts a Northern accent when pointing out how the Stark's "Winter is Coming" sounds inherently more badass than the Tyrells' "Growing Strong."

-- The Chessmaster: Is being set up as this.
-When Sansa speaks her mind to Margaery and Olenna about Joffrey (that he's "a monster"), her wheels begin to visibly turn, figuring out how to keep her granddaughter safe.
+- The Chessmaster: Most definitely.
+When Sansa speaks her mind to Margaery and Olenna about Joffrey (the girl tells them that he's "a monster"), the wheels in Olenna's mind begin to turn, figuring out how to keep her granddaughter safe.
+This, in turn, leads to her poisoning Joffrey, with Tyrion framed for it.

-- The Consigliere: to her son, Mace Tyrell, and to her granddaughter Margaery.
+- The Consigliere: To her son Mace, and to her granddaughter Margaery.

-- Cool Old Lady: To her grandchildren Margaery and Loras.
+- Cool Old Lady: To her grandchildren, Margaery and Loras.
 And to Sansa, and even to some degree to Varys.
 And of course to the audience.
-Given her laregly egalitarian attitudes towards gender, sexuality and use of political power, she may well be the most socially progressive person in the Seven Kingdoms.
+Given her largely egalitarian attitudes towards gender, sexuality and use of political power, she may well be the most socially progressive person on the series besides Renly (with Tyrion Lannister running a somewhat distant third).

 - Deadpan Snarker: Takes this Up to Eleven to memetic levels in-universe.